1 1⁄2 Tablespoons vegetable oil

-2. Heat oil in a large pan on medium heat.
-Add carrot and onion and saute until onions have begun to turn slightly brown, about 8 to 10 minutes.
+2. Heat oil in a large pot on medium heat.
+Add carrot and onion and cook until onions begin to turn a little brown, about 8 to 10 minutes.

 3. Add garlic, squash and corn and continue to stir for another 3 to 4 minutes.

 4. Add beans, tomatoes, broth, cumin and pepper.

 5. Allow soup to come to a boil, then turn heat down to a simmer until all vegetables are tender to taste (15 to 30 minutes, depending on the vegetables used).

 6. Refrigerate leftovers within 2 hours.